Lia-Pires/Instagram-clone-with-Django/README.md

 # Instagram-clone-with-Django

-An Instragram clone using Django
+An Instragram clone using Django (in progress)